warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

 This seed uses:

 - [Express.js](https://expressjs.com/): A fast, minimalist web framework for Node.js.
 - [PG](https://github.com/brianc/node-postgres): Non-blocking PostgreSQL client for Node.js.
-Pure JavaScript and optional native bindings.
-- [PgHstore](https://github.com/scarney81/pg-hstore): A node package for serializing and deserializing JSON data to hstore format.
+- [PgHstore](https://github.com/scarney81/pg-hstore): A node package for serializing and deserializing JSON data.
 - [Sequelize](https://sequelize.org/): Elegant ORM for any kind of SQL databases (in this seed we have PostgreSQL).

 ## Local Development